phenotypic/homebridge-web-sprinklers/README.md

 ## Scheduling

-When scheduling is enabled, the plugin will ensure that watering finishes however many minutes before sunrise you specify in `sunriseOffset`.
-Therefore, the start time will vary daily as a result of changing sunrise times and may also be affected by individual zone watering times (see below).
+When scheduling is enabled, the plugin will schedule watering so that it will finish however many minutes before sunrise you specify in `sunriseOffset`.
+Therefore, the start time will vary daily as a result of changing sunrise times and may also be affected by individual zone watering times (see [adaptive watering](#adaptive-watering)).

-E.g. If you have `2` zones and each zone will take `20` minutes to water, sunrise is at `07:40` and `sunriseOffset` is `60`, the watering start time will be: (`07:40` - `60`) - (`2` * `20`) = `05:00`
+E.g. If you have `2` zones, each zone will take `20` minutes to water, sunrise is at `07:40` and `sunriseOffset` is `60`, the watering start time will be: (`07:40` - `60`) - (`2` * `20`) = `05:00`

+## Adaptive watering

-When adaptive watering is enabled, total zone watering time will be decided between a certain range.
-The difference will be calculated between the maximum forcasted temperature for that day and `minTemperature`, then it will be added to `defaultDuration`.
+When adaptive watering is enabled, the zone watering duration will be calculates simply as the difference between your specified minimum watering temperature and the next day's forecasted maximum temperature.

-E.g. If `defaultDuration` is `10`, `minTemperature` is `10` and the maximum forecasted temperature is `25`, the total watering time per zone will be: `10` + (`25` - `10`) = `25` minutes
+E.g. If `minTemperature` is `10` and the maximum forecasted temperature is `25`, the total watering time per zone will be: `25` - `10` = `15` minutes

 **Note:** If adaptive watering is disabled but scheduling remains active, each zone will be watered for the number of minutes specified in `defaultDuration`